 Over time, others at the BBC noticed the data journalism team’s production-ready graphs and wanted to make their own.
 The team members set up R trainings for their colleagues and developed a “cookbook” (found at https://bbc.github.io/rcookbook/) that showed how to make various types of charts.
 Soon, the quality and quantity of BBC’s data visualization exploded.
 Stylianou told me, “I don’t think there’s been a day where someone at the BBC hasn’t used the package to produce a graphic.”

-Now that you’ve seen how custom ggplot themes work, I hope you might be inspired to make one of your own.
-As you’ve seen, custom themes are a set of small tweaks that you can apply to plots to give them a consistent look-and-feel.
-Developing a custom theme can take your data visualization from meh to wow.
-And, once you’ve written the code, it only takes one line of code to apply your custom theme.
-If a custom theme can transform the data visualization work of the BBC, imagine what it can do for you.
+Now that you’ve seen how custom ggplot themes work. try making one of your own.
+After all, once you’ve written the code, you can apply it with only one line of code.